 Probability of default constitutes a key input in measuring ECL.
 Probability of default is an estimate of the likelihood of default over a given time horizon, the calculation of which includes historical data, assumptions and expectations of future conditions.
-Details of the loss allowance on trade receivables are disclosed in Note 7 to the financial statements.
+Details of the loss allowances on trade and other receivables are disclosed in Note 7 to the financial statements.